 In Texas, it is a crime to commit prostitution.
 Under Texas law, a person commits the crime of prostitution if they knowingly engage in or offer to engage in sexual contact for a fee or if they solicit another person in a public place for sexual conduct.
 The offense is established by either soliciting or receiving a fee.

-It is also a crime to promote prostitution.
+It is also a crime to promote prostitution (also called pimping or pandering).
 Promoting prostitution includes receiving money or other proceeds from an agreement to participate in the proceeds from prostitution.
 For example, if Bob were to agree with Larry to split the fee from Sally's act of prostitution, that constitutes the crime of promotion of prostitution.
 Promotion of prostitution also occurs when one person solicits another to engage in sexual contact with a third party.
 For example, if Bob talked to Larry and got him to engage in sexual contact with Sally for a fee, that amounts to the promotion of prostitution as well.

-This crime may be elevated to "aggravated promotion of prostitution" if it involves knowingly owning, investing in, financing, controlling, supervising or managing a business for prostitution using two or more prostitutes.
+Compelling prostitution is a crime where the defendant knowingly causes a child under the age of 18 to commit prostitution, regardless of whether the defendant knew the age of the child or not.
 Additionally, the solicitation of prostitution -- such as inquiring about a sex worker's rate -- is charged as prostitution under Texas prostitution laws.

 Note: State laws are constantly changing -- please contact a Texas criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.